yahoojp-marketing/sponsored-search-api-java-samples/readme_EN.txt

   - siteRetargetingSample/SiteRetargetingSample.java                        : Sample of Get and Mutate operation for site retargeting function via RetargetingListService/BiddingStrategyService/CampaignService/NegativeCampaignRetargetingListService/AdGroupService/AdGroupRetargetingListService.
   - targetingIdeaSample/TargetingIdeaSample.java                            : Sample of Get the related keywords based on the specified value via TargetingIdeaService.
   - trafficEstimatorSample/TrafficEstimatorSample.java                      : Sample of Get the estimate keyword data of the selected keyword via KeywordEstimatorService.
+  - campaignExportSample/CampaignExportSample.java                          : Sample of Add the export job and Download via CampaignExportService.

 * The following are the class called from sample programs.